top of page

-Why Mealworms are safe for Parrots?
+Why are mealworms safe for parrots?

 As a caretaker, you’ll undoubtedly need to be cautious about what you feed your parrot.
 You cannot just rely on the claims of the internet (and anyone apart from avian veterinarians) that have hardly any truth supporting them.
-However, you can rest assure knowing that this article will guide you in truth.
+However, you can rest assured knowing that this article will guide you in truth.

 A quick way to understand why mealworms are safe for parrots is by looking at their health benefits, which include—

-Live mealworms increase the bird’s water intake and keep them hydrated
+• Live mealworms increase the birds’ water intake and keep them hydrated

 Are live or dried mealworms good for parrots?